 Having a Child with Epilepsy

-When your child is diagnosed with epilepsy, you will experience a range of emotions.
-An epilepsy diagnosis may be confusing — there are many different types of epilepsy.
-Be sure to discuss with your child’s doctor about their particular circumstances, to start the learning process about how to help your child.
+When your child is diagnosed with epilepsy, it can be a shock and you may experience a range of emotions.
+Be sure to discuss with your child’s doctor about their epilepsy type so you can start the learning process about how to help your child.

-When a child has epilepsy, you feel there is less control over what happens to them – because seizures are unpredictable.
-We say “stay calm” but you see your child having a seizure and it is difficult to not feel anxious, upset and frightened.
+Seizures are unpredictable and very upsetting to see.
+We say “stay calm” but you see your child having a seizure and it is difficult to not feel panicked, anxious, upset and frightened.

 You are probably asking “Why?…Why does my child have epilepsy?”
-“Why has this happening to us? ” What have we done to deserve this? ”
+“Why is this happening? ”

-The questions are endless.
-The fear, grief and anger – and sometimes guilt, causes unbearable emotional anguish.
-You are not alone with these questions, in fact most parents experience these feelings at some stage.
-You are merely experiencing a normal reaction to being given a diagnosis that creates uncertainty.
+You are not alone with these questions, and most parents experience uncertain feelings.
+You are merely having a normal reaction to being given a diagnosis that creates uncertainty.

-Sometimes, diagnosis is a relief.
-Finally, you know what is wrong with your child and can face the future with some understanding of what to do and expect.
+Sometimes, diagnosis can be a relief especially if its taken a long time.
+You finally know what is happening with your child and can face the future with some understanding of what to do and expect.

 Who Should We Tell?